andissanayake/TanStackTablePagination/README.md

 });
 ```

-Table it set will update the page size and page index,so we are going listen changes and update table.
+Table will update the page size and page index,so we are going listen changes and update table data.

 ```typescript
 const [tblData, setTblData] = useState<Array<Post>>([]);